Wolfgang of Regensburg

-Saint Wolfgang of Regensburg (Wolfgangus; c.
-934 – October 31, 994 AD) was bishop of Regensburg in Bavaria from Christmas 972 until his death.
-He is a saint of the Catholic (canonized in 1052) and Eastern Orthodox churches.
-He is regarded as one of the three great German saints of the 10th century, the other two being Saint Ulrich of Augsburg and Saint Conrad of Constance.
+Wolfgang of Regensburg (Wolfgangus; c.
+934 – 31 October 994 AD) was bishop of Regensburg in Bavaria from Christmas 972 until his death.
+He is a saint in the Catholic and Eastern Orthodox churches.
+He is regarded as one of the three great German saints of the 10th century, the other two being Ulrich of Augsburg and Conrad of Constance.
 Towards the end of his life Wolfgang withdrew as a hermit to a solitary spot, in the Salzkammergut region of Upper Austria.
 Soon after Wolfgang's death many churches chose him as their patron saint, and various towns were named after him.

 Early life

 Wolfgang was descended from the family of the Swabian Counts of Pfullingen.
 When seven years old, he had an ecclesiastic as a tutor at home; later he attended the celebrated monastic school at Reichenau Abbey.
-Here he formed a strong friendship with Henry of Babenberg, brother of Bishop Poppo of Würzburg, whom he followed to Würzburg in order to attend the lectures of the noted Italian grammarian, Stephen of Novara, at the cathedral school.
+Here he formed a strong friendship with Henry of Babenberg, brother of Bishop Poppo of Würzburg, whom he followed to Würzburg in order to attend the lectures of the noted Italian grammarian Stephen of Novara at the cathedral school.

 After Henry was made Archbishop of Trier in 956, he summoned Wolfgang, who became a teacher in the cathedral school of Trier, and also labored for the reform of the archdiocese, despite the hostility with which his efforts were met.
 Wolfgang's residence at Trier greatly influenced his monastic and ascetic tendencies, as here he came into contact with the great reform monastery of the 10th century, St. Maximin's Abbey, Trier, where he made the acquaintance of Ramuold, the teacher of Saint Adalbert of Prague.

 After the death of Archbishop Henry of Trier in 964, Wolfgang entered the Benedictine order in the Abbey of Maria Einsiedeln, Switzerland, and was ordained priest by Saint Ulrich in 968.